mazlum64zx/homelab-documentation/README.md

       echo "nameserver 1.1.1.1" | sudo tee /etc/resolv.conf
      Client & Pi-hole configuration:
       Disabled IPv6 on the client to prevent DNS bypass and manually set the IPv4 DNS server to the Pi-hole IP                    (192.168.0.216).
 Flushed and renewed the DNS configuration to apply changes.
 Additionally, configured the Pi-hole           container with FTLCONF_dns_listeningMode=all to allow DNS queries from the local network.
+  * I initially planned to use Tailscale for remote access, but this was not possible due to missing administrator                privileges on my training laptop, which prevented me from installing the software.
+As an alternative, I switched to         Cloudflare.
+I created an account and purchased a domain for $5.
+The goal is to set up remote access to my server            through Cloudflare, allowing me to connect from my training laptop and continue working on my server during                 free time.
+At this point, I am in the setup phase of this configuration.

+       The first step is to create a tunnel.
+Navigate in the Cloudflare dashboard to Zero Trust → Networks → Overview →            Manage Tunnels → Add a Tunnel (Create new cloudflared Tunnel)
+          ->selecting operating system: debian , 64bit
+          ->installing cloud flare on my server via command listed on the website and storing my token carefully.
+          ->In the Cloudflare Zero Trust dashboard, I created a new cloudflared tunnel and configured a public hostname.
+I             assigned a subdomain and linked it to my domain.
+For the service configuration, I selected SSH and pointed it to            localhost:22, which connects the tunnel directly to the SSH service running on my server.
+This setup allows                 secure remote access to the server through Cloudflare.